Krunal-AHAGURU/AG_Video_Intelligence_Service/README.md

 ## License

-All Rights Recvied  | Ahaguru Analtics team
+All Rights Recvied  : Ahaguru Analytics team :)

 ## Support

-For issues and questions, please refer to the documentation or create an issue in the project repository.
+For issues and questions, please refer to the documentation or create an issue in the project repository or connect krunalrana.ahaguru@gmail.com.